CyberBug2077-v/quoridor-alphazero-data-efficiency/baseline/README.md

 Legacy entry points and shell launchers are retained only as references until their required behaviour has been extracted into the new configuration-driven scripts.
 They are not authoritative experiment launchers.

+The post-run analysis workflow is documented separately in [`analysis/README.md`](analysis/README.md).
+Its fixed-basket evaluation is kept separate from the existing random + greedy sanity evaluation.

 ## Formal reproduction entry points